Research Poster Competition and Display

 Poster Format and Judging Criteria

-While there is no specific format requirement for posters, students are encouraged to describe the problem being addressed or technology being evaluated, what was done to solve the problem or with the technology during the evaluation, what happened (results) and a discussion on the importance of this work to the Horticulture industry.
+While there is no specific format requirement for posters, students are encouraged to describe the problem being addressed or technology being evaluated, what was done to solve the problem or with the technology during the evaluation, what happened (results) and a discussion on the importance of this work to the horticulture industry.
 Infographics are an excellent option, provided they contain elements that can be evaluated using the judging criteria.

 Judges will rank the posters based on the following criteria: